Biblioranking fundamental physics: Ranking papers

-\item In the limit $\wp=1$ the second contribution in eq.\eq{google} vanishes, and $R_p$ only depends on the structure of the network, provided that no closed sub-networks and dead-ends exist~\cite{Rajaraman_2009}.
-Recursive computations of $R_p$ become slower as $\wp\to 1$. \end{itemize} Data about downloads of scientific articles would allow to extract the value of $\wp$ that better fits the observed reading rate; however such data are not available.\footnote{arXiv.org does not make public the number of downloads, to avoid that some authors might be tempted to artificially enhance the downloads of their articles.} We use a large $\wp=0.99$, such that the first contribution in eq.\eq{google} dominates for all relevant authors.
+\item In the limit $\wp=1$ the second contribution in \eq{google} vanishes, and $R_p$ only depends on the structure of the network, provided that no closed sub-networks and dead-ends exist~\citep{Rajaraman_2009}.
+Recursive computations of $R_p$ become slower as $\wp\to 1$. \end{itemize} Data about downloads of scientific articles would allow to extract the value of $\wp$ that better fits the observed reading rate; however such data are not available in fundamental physics.\footnote{arXiv.org does not make public the number of downloads, to avoid the conversion of this information into a relevant metric, and its consequent fate determined by Goodhart's law.} We use a large $\wp=0.99$, such that the first contribution in \eq{google} dominates for all relevant authors.